-During 2023 and 2022, we recorded net deferred tax liabilities of \$281.9 million and \$275.3 million, respectively, due principally to differences in financial reporting and tax bases in assets acquired in business combinations.
+At December 31, 2024 and 2023, we recorded a net deferred tax asset of \$437.8 million and a net deferred tax liability of \$281.9 million, respectively, due principally to differences in financial reporting and tax bases in assets acquired in business combinations.

-As of December 31, 2023, we have United States federal, state and foreign deferred tax assets related to net operating loss carryforwards of \$268.5 million, \$140.9 million and \$402.6 million, respectively.
-Our net operating loss may be subject to statutory limitations on the amount that can be used in any given year.
+As of December 31, 2024, we have United States federal, state and foreign deferred tax assets related to net operating loss carryforwards of \$215.1 million, \$124.5 million and \$423.6 million, respectively.
+Based on current statutory carryforward periods, the operating loss carryforwards will expire on various dates beginning in 2025.
+Our net operating losses may be subject to statutory limitations on the amount that can be used in any given year.